 If you choose to use this training program toward the Certified First Responder Counselor Certification program, the Exam will have 100 multiple-choice, True/False, and fill-in-the-blank questions, covering all parts of the training program.

 You may ask questions at any time by sending an email to: [email protected].

 Any counselor may participate in this training program.
-However, only fully and independent licensed counselors/ therapists may take the CFRC program and exam.
+However, only fully and independent licensed counselors/ therapists may take the CFRC Examination and earn the CFRC credentials.
 If you are not a counselor, or if you are still under supervision, etc., you may take the Certified First Responder Associate Exam instead, and the training program requirement for that is the Cultural Competency for the First Responder Associate training course.

 If you would like to enroll in this course but make 4 payments of $150 instead of the 1 payment, CLICK HERE.

 You will not be able to take the CFRC Certification Exam until all training course payments are made.